AlibabaPAI/torchacc/benchmarks/accuracy/README.md

 You can simply execute the `run.sh` script to perform all the steps.

 ## Main Files

+All the files used in the accuracy benchmark are listed below.

 * run.sh

     The script integrates all the steps.

     ```bash
-    bash ./run.sh <local_model_dir>
+    bash ./run.sh [local_model_dir]
     ```

+    You could pass the local model checkpoint path to the script.
+If no local path is specified, it will download `llama-3.2-1B` from ModelScope.

 * llama.sh

-    The script runs llama job using `run_clm.py` with either Torch native or TorchAcc.

     ```bash
+    # Usage: $0 <local_model_dir> <use_torchacc> [checkpiont_output_dir]
+    #  local_model_dir: Path to the local directory where the model will be saved.
+    #  use_torchacc: 0 or 1 to indicate whether to use TorchAcc.
+    #  checkpoint_output_dir: Optional.
+Default is the model name in <local_model_dir>.
     bash ./llama.sh <local_model_dir> <use_torchacc> [checkpiont_output_dir]
     ```

+    The script runs the llama training job using `run_clm.py` with either Torch native or TorchAcc.

 * fastchat.sh

     The script runs the evaluation task on your checkpoint.
+The `ENV_VARIABLES` can be obtained from the maintainers of TorchAcc.

     ```bash
     ENV_VARIABLES bash ./fastchat.sh <local_model_dir>